Takushoku University: Sports

 Takushoku University was responsible for training many of Japanese local and colonial administrators as well as overseas merchants.
-Several of these people who were karateka (practitioners of karate) took up administrative positions in the Japan Karate Association when it was founded in 1949.
+Several of these people who were (practitioners of karate) took up administrative positions in the Japan Karate Association when it was founded in 1949.
 The university's karate club was founded around 1924 and has produced many prominent karate instructors and competitors.
 The university also has a judo program, which produced a second-place result in a 1967 Japanese collegiate competition.

 The athletics club was founded in 1921.
 It has participated in the Hakone Ekiden 42 times as of 2021.